 The framework of any literary work is the first thing that is visible to the reader.
 You can see that this article is a written article with short paragraphs divided into major sections.
 In poetry vs prose, the framework is one of the distinguishing factors too.

-The prose is the written work that is formed by sentences, paragraphs without any metrical structure.
+The prose is written work that is formed by sentences, and paragraphs without any metrical structure.
 Do note that I am not talking about the content of the prose, but the structure.
 The prose is very straightforward with direct meaning.
-Prose word comes from the Latin word that means straight forward.
+Prose comes from the Latin word that means straightforward.
 You can even say that this whole article is prose, not poetry.

 Poetry Vs Prose: The Expression of Emotion

 Any form of writing expresses emotion.
 It is because writing is the condensed form of speech and speech is driven by emotions and thoughts.
 As I mentioned in the first paragraph, every written content wants to deliver emotion, and a message to the readers.
 Poetry and prose offer to be the carrier of these emotions.
 It is your choice you want the emotion to be received.